 Whether you begin your application online or by having an application mailed to you, you have 14 days to complete it and return it with all of your documents.
-During those 14 days, your water will not be shut off.
-If you do not complete your application within 14 days and you have received a water shutoff notice, your water may be shut off.
 Your water will not be shut off while your completed application is being reviewed.

 If your application is denied, you will be notified by mail.

 It will take approximately two months for your application to be reviewed.
 You will be notified by mail if you are approved for one of the assistance programs, or if your application has been denied.
 If you qualify for more than one program you will be given the option to choose which program you prefer.

 Note: Even if you are approved for a lower bill, you will be charged at normal rates for the water you use while your application is being processed.
 Continue to pay what you can while the application is being processed.